PiotrWojniak/MS2/README.md

 1. Undefined variables - google, $, i
 + All three variable is nesserly to run function

-## Errors
+## Errors and fix

 1. Info window not closing when new marker is click.
-+ Store info window in variable fixed issue in commit - f8facd6
++ Move info window from the local function to the global and store in variable fixed issue in commit - f8facd6

+1. Not display confirm window after submiting form.
++ Add alert window in function to display message when form is submited.

+1. Info window on map not display content correctly on mobile and tablet.
 ## Bugs and Problems

 1. Image did not display in window info on map.